AlecZadikian9001/BrickDNS/README.md

 Known Bugs/Flaws{

 - The dictionary used for this has a lot of obscure words.
 A dictionary only consisting of common words would still easily have enough words for this project, but we were unable to find one that also had grammatical categorization.
+If we could only get a better dictionary or weed out all the obscure words from this one, the project would look much better.

 - There is very little error checking.
 This is a hack.
 A client cannot crash the server, but a false start of the server can lead to a crash.
 Make sure the sql.db file and the dictionary.txt file are in the working directory.
 Editing the dictionary.txt file in certain ways may result in a corrupted database, unpredictable behavior, or crashes.